openwisp/docker-openwisp/README.md

 - **openwisp-dashboard**: Your OpenWISP device administration dashboard.
 - **openwisp-api**: HTTP API from various openwisp modules which can be scaled simply by having multiple API containers as per requirement.
-- **openwisp-radius**: HTTP API for interacting with openwisp-radius.
-Separated from the rest of APIs as it can have different scalability requirements in large deployments.
 - **openwisp-websocket**: Dedicated container for handling websocket requests, eg. for updating location of mobile network devices.
 - **openwisp-celery**: Runs all the background tasks for OpenWISP, eg. updating configurations of your device.